kevinburke/rct/readme.md

 dealing with track data.
 Shouldn't need to touch this, we might need to clean it up at some point because Go complains about the number of `main` files in this folder.

+## Donating

+Donations free up time to make improvements to the project, and respond to bug reports.
+You can send donations via Paypal's "Send Money" feature to kev@inburke.com.
+Donations are not tax deductible in the USA.